graycenw/website/content/podcast/16Thanksgiving/index.md

 ---
-title: "16: Something something temperature regulation"
+title: "16: I went to South America and all I got was this dumb sweet potato"
 summary: "Turkey snoods, child-eating birds, sweet potatoes and more.
 Amanda Grennell is a bonus host."

 tags: